-Steven served as the Assistant Project Manager for Clemency Project 2014.
-He built the Applicant Tracking System, the management system for all volunteer and applicant information, and he developed protocols with federal agencies for the secure transmission of data.
+Steven served as the Assistant Project Manager for Clemency Project 2014 (CP2014).
+He developed the Applicant Tracking System (ATS), a management system for volunteer and applicant information.
+He developed protocols with federal agencies for the secure transmission of this data.
+The ATS continues to be used for R2F Initiatives and other NACDL projects.

-For three years, he managed the National Association of Criminal Defense Lawyers’ technology resources and information technology infrastructure.
+Prior to the start of CP2014, he managed the NACDL’s technology resources and information technology infrastructure.
 He worked with staff to launch new online initiatives and aided membership using NACDL’s website, discussion groups, and other digital services.

 Pattern Cross-Examination for DNA and Biological Evidence: A Trial Strategy Guide